petros-d/docs/docs/api-keys.md

 - They can deploy code to Astronomer (customizable permissions coming soon).
 - They are deleted permanently if the corresponding Deployment is deleted.
-- By default, an API key is granted access to a Deployment via an access token that is valid for 24 hours.
-After 24 hours, the access token expires.
-To continue using an API key after 24 hours, you need to retrieve another token as described in [Refresh Access Token](api-keys#refresh-access-token).
+- They last indefinitely and can be used to fetch an access token that assumes the permissions associated with the Deployment API key.
+This access token is required by the Astronomer API to complete the deploy code process and is only valid for 24 hours.
+After 24 hours, the access token expires and cannot be used.
+For more information, read [Refresh Access Token](api-keys#refresh-access-token).

 This guide provides steps for creating and deleting Deployment API keys.